Characteristic classes of flags of foliations and Lie algebra cohomology: Chains on the Lie algebra and -invariants

 \subsection{Graphs representing chains on $W_m$}

-Consequently, we have the following description of the relative chain complexes:
+We have the following description of the relative chain complexes:

 The index $k=1$ is omitted in the right-hand side of Isomorphism~\ref{eq::Wm::chain::description} because we factorize $W_n$ by the subspace $\gl(V)\cong V^{*}\otimes V$.
-The main observation due to Gelfand and Fuchs in~\cite{GF} is the description of the aforementioned ring of invariants.
-They observed that all nonzero invariants come from the subring
+The main observation due to Gelfand and Fuchs in~\cite{GF} is the description of this ring of $\gl(V)$-invariants.
+They observed that all nonzero $\gl$-invariants come from the subring

-Let us explain their result using the language of graphs as one always do while working with $\gl$-invariants. (see e.g.~\cite{Kontsevich::graphs} for the definition of the graph-complex in the similar problem of describing the cohomology of the Lie algebra of Hamiltonian vector fields).
+Let us explain their result using the language of graphs as one always does when working with $\gl$-invariants. (see e.g.~\cite{Kontsevich::graphs} for the definition of the graph-complex in the similar problem of describing the cohomology of the Lie algebra of Hamiltonian vector fields.
 Consider an oriented graph $\Gamma$ yielding the following conditions:

 ($\imath$) Each vertex has exactly one outgoing edge;